ietf-wg-cats/draft-ietf-cats-metric-definition/draft-ietf-cats-metric-definition.md

 # Definition of Metrics

-## Problem Statement - Why Three Metric Levels?
+## Design Principles - Why Three Metric Levels?

 As outlined in {{I-D.ietf-cats-usecases-requirements}}, the resource model that defines CATS metrics MUST be scalable, ensuring that its implementation remains within a reasonable and sustainable cost.
 Additionally, it MUST be useful in practice.
 To that end, a CATS system should select the most appropriate metric(s) for instance selection, recognizing that different metrics may influence outcomes in distinct ways depending on the specific use case.